 As far as the price of FX vs DX here is something to consider.
 You can get the FX body you want used and than get the f1.8 lens which in the case of the 85mm is an excellent lens which can be had used for about $350 then later you can upgrade if you want to.
-This basically comes out the same as using the f1.4 with DX ( actually effective BG blur of f2.2 or so on DX) Remember the only difference between DX and FX when using the same lens is the fact you have to step back with framing your subject with a DX body and this is the only reason DOF is different because your subject is not as close so the background will not get as blurred due to the change in distance when your focus on your subject.
-If you stood in the same spot the only difference you would see is the image from FX to crop being cropped, the DOF areas will be exactly the same in the areas you can see in the image.
+This basically comes out the same as using the f1.4 with DX ( actually effective BG blur of f2.2 or so on DX,) Remember the only difference between DX and FX when using the same lens is the fact you have to step back with framing your subject with a DX body and this is the only reason DOF is different because your subject is not as close so the background will not get as blurred due to the change in distance when your focus on your subject.
+If you stood in the same spot the only difference you would see in the image from FX to crop is the cropping of your subject, the DOF areas will be exactly the same in the areas you can see in the image.

 So the increase in price really only shows itself if you want f1.4 lenses with FX which you can upgrade later as funds allow. plus if you buy used there is only a small difference in price between the higher end DX and FX.
 Used D500 and D750 bodies are close by only a few hundred dollars from the D810 for example.
 A used or refurbished D7200 / D750 would be the best values. although the D600/610 is cheaper the focus points are too close together IMO and the AF system is good but consumer grade compared to the 51 point system.
 If you don’t mind being a few generations behind you can save a lot of money on bodies and lenses.
 Newer lenses though generally show better with the high resolution sensors.
 You clients will never see the difference.

 - More reach with telephoto lenses.
 Fast telephoto lenses are very expensive so getting that extra .5x of magnification is a huge savings.
 Its even cheaper to buy a D500 than to buy another or longer pro telephoto lens.
 Which is why most wildlife and sports shooter also have DX bodies.